BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/README.md

-4.Ensure the table you just created appears on the Catalog dashboard for the selected database.
+4. Ensure the table you just created appears on the Catalog dashboard for the selected database.

+#### Adding Partition Meta-data
 Now that you have created the table you need to add the partition metadata to the Amazon Athena Catalog.